mzambe/acwev/content/authors/admin/_index.md

 I am a postdoc at **UC Berkeley** working with **Raluca Ada Popa** and **Alessandro Chiesa**.
 My research interests include Cryptography and Post-Quantum Cryptography, Computational Complexity Theory and Algorithms.

-I completed my PhD at **MIT**, where I was advised by **Vinod Vaikuntanathan**.
+I completed my Ph.D. at **MIT**, where I was advised by **Vinod Vaikuntanathan**.
 I received a Master of Sience at MIT under the supervision of **Ron Rivest**.
 Before MIT, I was an undergrad student at the Department of Applied Mathematical and Physical Sciences at **National Technical University of Athens** where I worked work with **Antonios Symvonis**.

 During my Ph.D., I worked as an intern at IDC Herzliya with Alon Rosen, and at MSR, Redmond with Esha Ghosh.
 I was awarded the Chateaubriand Fellowship, and the Paris C. Kanellakis Fellowship.